 Toughness.
 Intelligence.
 Unselfishness.
 Consistency.
 Teamwork.
 Success.
 Improvement.
 These words describe the University of Pittsburgh basketball program led by head coach Jamie Dixon.

 Using those ideals, Dixon has established and maintained a "Tradition of Excellence" and "Culture of Success" for Pitt Basketball both on and off the floor.
 On the floor, Pitt has emerged as a national power.
-The Panthers rank among the nation's top-5 programs in winning percentage over the last 11 years and Pitt has claimed more conference titles (six) than any other school in the Big East.
+The Panthers rank among the nation's top-5 programs in winning percentage over the last 12 years and Pitt has claimed more conference titles (six) than any other school in the previous Big East and third-most among Atlantic Coast programs.
 Player development is a cornerstone for the program as six players have won the Big East Most Improved Player Award since Dixon's arrival.
 Off the floor, Dixon has built a program that its fans can be proud of.
 Pitt is prominent in the community, donating countless hours of service for the greater good.
-In the classroom, Pitt has graduated 82 percent (31 of its last 38) of its student-athletes and consistently achieves top-10 percent NCAA Academic Performance Rate team scores.
+In the classroom, Pitt has graduated 83.3 percent (35 of its last 42) of its student-athletes and consistently achieves top-10 percent NCAA Academic Performance Rate team scores.

 *Set the all-time NCAA Division I record for most wins after eight seasons as a head coach in 2011 with 216 victories.
-He also ranks third after nine season as a head coach (238 wins), tied the record for most wins after seven seasons in 2010 (188) and set the six-year mark in 2009 (163).
+He also ranks fourth all-time in wins after 10 seasons as a head coach (262 wins), third following nine seasons (238), tied the record for most wins after seven years in 2010 (188) and set the six-year mark in 2009 (163).

 *Earned four college basketball National Coach of the Year honors: 2011 Sporting News, 2010 Jim Phelan Award, 2010 USA Basketball and 2009 Naismith.